 According to Dave McNary of Variety.com, Cinestate, the producers of Bone Tomahawk and Brawl in Cellblock 99, has pulled a Victor Frankenstein, resurrecting the the fanzine.
 It will be released as a quarterly collectible publication and will restart their digital presence with an updated website.
-They have hired Phil Nobile Jr. of birth.movies.death to be the new editor-in-chief.
+Dallas Sonnier, the CEO of Cinestate will be the new editor, and they have hired Phil Nobile Jr. of birth.movies.death to be the new editor-in-chief.

 In the Variety article, Nobile stated “There needs to be a Fangoria.
 The magazine was a constant presence in the genre since 1979 — and then one day it was gone.
 That felt, to us, tragically incorrect.
 Fango was, for multiple generations, a privileged window into the world of horror.
 It gave us access to filmmakers’ processes and secrets, opened our eyes to movies we might have otherwise missed, and nurtured a wave of talent that’s out there driving the genre today.
 I’m proud and excited to be part of the team that’s bringing this institution back.”